-Most Belgians we met told us not to bother with Brussels.
+Most travelers we met told us not to bother with more than 24 hours in Brussels.

 “Sure, go see it.
-But then get out and explore our smaller gems, like Antwerp and Ghent.”
+But then get out and explore Belgium’s smaller gems, like Antwerp and Ghent.”

 We heeded their advice and scheduled only 24 hours in Belgium’s capital city.
-We were happy with this plan; we had a starry-eyed weekend getaway awaiting us in Bruges—and only five days to discover all of Belgium’s other attractions.
+At first, we were happy with this plan; we had a starry-eyed weekend getaway awaiting us in Bruges—and only five days to discover all of Belgium’s other attractions.
+(As we quickly found out, Belgium might be small, but the gorgeous country packs a punch.
+We can’t wait to return with more time to better explore all of Belgium’s highlights.)

 Comics are considered to be an integral part of Belgian culture, so it only makes sense that one of the city’s more whimsical attractions would include the Comic Book Route.
 The path takes visitors past more than 50 oversized comic strip murals, featuring famous Tintin and Broussaille.
 Following the route is a good way to explore Brussels, both its historic center and some of its less-frequented neighborhoods.
 Even if you don’t follow the trail purposefully, keep your eyes out for a mural or two—you’re bound to stumble upon one.

-Brussels most popular tourist destination and UNESCO World Heritage Site, it doesn’t take long to see why this square is considered to be one of the most beautiful in all of Europe.
-Ornately decorated medieval buildings date back primarily to the late 17th century; famous buildings include the city’s Town Hall and the Breadhouse.
+Brussels’ most popular tourist destination and UNESCO World Heritage Site, it doesn’t take long to see why the Grand Place Square is considered to be one of the most beautiful in all of Europe.
+Ornately decorated medieval buildings date back to the late 17th century; famous buildings include the city’s Town Hall and the Breadhouse.
 Time your visit just before dusk so you can take in the beauty as the square begins to twinkle.

 It’s a bit of a tourist trap, but it’s a fun one at that.
-Rue des Buchers is known for its back-to-back seafood restaurants and lively atmosphere.
+Rue des Bouchers is known for its back-to-back seafood restaurants and lively atmosphere.
 Take a seat outside at any of the bistros (Chez Vincent and Aux Armes Bruxelles are arguably two of the better restaurants) for prime people-watching opportunities while you feast on three of Brussels’ most famous specialties: beer, mussels and frites (French fries).
+Insider tip: Don’t fill up on too many frites here; you’ll want to save room for the french fries at Maison Antoine over at Place Jourdan.
+They’re twice fried in beer fat which should tell you all you need to know!

 It’s crowded and rowdy and attracts a certain college clientele.
 But what it lacks in charm it makes up for with over 3,000 beer selections—giving it the Guinness Book of World Records for longest beer list commercially available.
-You’ll find beers from around the world, of course including a hefty number of local brews.
+You’ll find beers from around the world, including a hefty number of local brews.
 Delirium stays incredibly crowded during prime bar-going hours, so don’t expect anyone to hold your hand through the beer-choosing process.
 Choose one at random and let the long night begin.
+If you don’t want to look like a complete novice (like we did) try a small-group beer tour first.

 If you’re interested in learning more about the history of the EU, this free visitor’s center might be worth a stop.